Arijit-Basu/HermioneBot/README.md

 	- Spell Checker:
 		-
 ### Happy Path:
-1. Enter name > Click "Reply"
+1. Enter name -> Click "Reply"
 2. Ask a question adhering to the following syntax (as provided by the Penn Treebank POS tagger):
 	- Any phrase ending in a question mark '?':
-		- TRY ON THESE EXAMPLES:
+		- EXAMPLES:
 			- ''
 			- ''
 	- Any phrase starting with a WH-pronoun or adverb (What('s), Who('s), Where('s), When('s), Why('s), How('s)), Whose)
-		- TRY ON THESE EXAMPLES:
+		- EXAMPLES:
 			- ''
 	- Any phrase ending in a WH-pronoun:
-		- TRY ON THESE EXAMPLES:
+		- EXAMPLES:
 			- ''
 	- Any phrase starting with a singular present verb or modal (Is, Does, Are, Can, Could, Should, Would, Were, Was, etc...)
-		- TRY ON THESE EXAMPLES:
+		- EXAMPLES:
 			- ''
-3. Type in nonsensical phrase or a statement-like sentence:
+3. Type in nonsensical phrase or a statement-like sentence to receive Hermione-like remark
-	- "I like to brush my teeth"
-	- "
 4. Type in a question or statement with an incorrectly spelled HP-specific spell/ or character name:
-	- "What is quiddich?"
+	- 'What is quiddich?'
-	-
+	- ''

+### Remarks
-NOTE: This is a largely probabilistic model which doesn't always obtain optimal results, for many queries, where there exists a wikia article containing a high occurence of relevant information/keywords based on that query, it will return the answer or related information.
+This is a largely probabilistic model which doesn't always obtain optimal results, for many queries, where there exists a wikia article containing a high occurence of relevant information/keywords based on that query, it will return the answer or related information.
 However, this does not always happen.
 The problem space is very large and there are many more optimizations and refinements that could be made to improve the system.
 Although, given the time and resource constraint I am satisfied with what I've been able to achieve and learn from this project.